NFL picks: Rams vs. Bears SGP for Divisional Round features Davante Adams

-NFL picks: Rams vs. Bears SGP for Divisional Round playoff game features Davante Adams, D'Andre Swift
+NFL picks: Rams vs. Bears SGP for Divisional Round playoff game features D'Andre Swift, Davante Adams

 Here's our same-game parlay for Rams vs. Bears for a spot in the NFC Championship Game

 The Los Angeles Rams and Chicago Bears both won in dramatic fashion on Wild Card Weekend, setting up a matchup in the Divisional Round between the two sides.
-The Rams are considered true Super Bowl contenders while the Bears have made incredible progress in Ben Johnson's first season at the helm but are largely a product of opponent collapses and fourth-quarter comebacks.
-Can Chicago put together a full game and flex its muscles at home or will the Rams put some of their recent struggles behind them with a commanding performance?
+The Rams are considered true Super Bowl contenders, while the Bears have made incredible progress in Ben Johnson's first season at the helm, but are largely a product of opponent collapses and fourth-quarter comebacks.
+Can Chicago put together a full game and flex its muscles at home, or will the Rams put some of their recent struggles behind them with a commanding performance?
+According to the latest Rams vs. Bears odds, Los Angeles is favored by 3.5 points, while the over/under for total points scored is 48.5.

 We've put together a same-game parlay for Rams vs. Bears with odds from DraftKings Sportsbook and suggestions from the SportsLine Projection Model.
 For a full game forecast for Rams vs. Bears and NFL player prop recommendations, head to SportsLine.